MicrosoftDocs/microsoft-cloud/docs/dev/copilots/overview.md

 ## Extend a Copilot

-Microsoft Copilots offer a comprehensive range of features right out of the box, yet many users continue to depend on external tools, services, and data to carry out tasks.
+Copilots offer a comprehensive range of features right out of the box, yet many users continue to depend on external tools, services, and data to carry out tasks.
 To bridge this gap, Copilots can be extended using plugins, connectors, or message extensions.

 :::image type="content" source="media/copilots-across-microsoft-cloud-extend.png" alt-text="A diagram showing extend options for Copilots across the Microsoft Cloud." border="false" :::

-### Benefits of Extending Microsoft Copilots
+### Benefits of Extending Copilots

-By extending Microsoft Copilots, developers can integrate external data directly into Copilots to minimize user context shifts while enhancing productivity and collaboration.
+By extending Copilots, developers can integrate external data directly into Copilots to minimize user context shifts while enhancing productivity and collaboration.
 Copilots can also be extended to provide a new way for developers to surface external data directly in Microsoft products that users use everyday.
 For instance, enterprises and ISVs can build plugins to integrate their own line-of-business APIs and data directly into a Copilot.

-Adding plugins, connectors, or message extensions to Microsoft Copilots helps users make the most out of these AI assistants.
+Adding plugins, connectors, or message extensions to Copilots helps users make the most out of these AI assistants.
 Users can more easily discover and work with enterprise data, tools, and services using natural language, which improves productivity and enhances teamwork.

 #### Extending with Plugins